csiro-mlai/dl_hpc_starter_pack/README.md

 ***The mandatory arguments include:***
 1. `task`, the name of the task.
-2. `config`, the name of the configuration (no extension).
+2. `config`, relative or absolute path to the configuration file (can handle with or without extension).
-3. `module`, the name of the module that the model definition is housed.
+3. `module`, the module that the model definition is housed.
-4. `definition`, the name of the class representing the model.
+4. `definition`, the class representing the model.
 5. `exp_dir`, the experiment directory, i.e., where all outputs, including model checkpoints will be saved.
 6. `monitor`, metric to monitor for [ModelCheckpoint](https://pytorch-lightning.readthedocs.io/en/stable/api/pytorch_lightning.callbacks.ModelCheckpoint.html) and [EarlyStopping](https://pytorch-lightning.readthedocs.io/en/stable/api/pytorch_lightning.callbacks.EarlyStopping.html?highlight=earlystoppin#earlystopping) (optional), as well as test checkpoint loading (e.g., 'val_loss').
 7. `monitor_mode`, whether the monitored metric is to be maximised or minimised ('max' or 'min').